irrdnet/irrd/docs/users/mirroring.rst

 You need to use a separate base URL and local path for each IRR source.

-When running the NRTMv4 client process, IRRD will:
+When running the NRTMv4 server process, IRRD will:

 * Check that all previous Snapshot and Delta files are still present.
   If a file is missing, the ongoing session is corrupt and will be reset.